RedrootDEV/WhatsAppDesktop-NoStore/README.md

 - Selenium: `pip install selenium`
 - BeautifulSoup: `pip install beautifulsoup4`

-Also, make sure you have Google Chrome installed, as the script uses the Chrome driver provided by Selenium.
+Also, make sure you have Google Chrome/Chromium installed, as the script uses the Chrome driver provided by Selenium.

 ## How to Use the Script